Search on this blog

 Børge Mogensen

-Mogensen’s designs were grounded in simplicity and practicality.
-From his Spanish Chair to the Hunting Chair, his pieces were known for their robustness and timeless appeal.
+Mogensen’s designs focused on simplicity and practicality.
+From his Spanish Chair to the Hunting Chair, his pieces were known for their strength and lasting appeal.

 Børge Mogensen's Danish modern